 RESPONSIBLE SOURCING

-A company’s supply chain is a highly important resource – collaboration between companies at every step in the chain can open up powerful opportunities to minimize the overall environmental impact and maximize the overall positive social impact.
-At Henkel, our global supply chain includes suppliers and business partners from 120 countries.
+A company’s supply chain is a highly important resource.
+Collaboration between companies at every step in the chain can open up powerful opportunities to minimize the overall environmental impact and maximize the overall positive social impact.
+At Henkel, our global supply chain includes suppliers and business partners in more than 120 countries.
 Together, we want to drive progress toward 100 percent responsible sourcing.

 Enabling purposeful growth through responsible sourcing